Rajupatel2003/REAL-TIME-MONITORING-AND-ALERTING-USING-SPLUNK/README.md

 ├── queries/                # A collection of useful SPL and SQL queries used ├── logs/                   # Sample log data used for ingestion └── README.md

+---

+## 🚀 How It Works
+**Data Ingestion:** Log data from web servers and SQL databases is forwarded to Splunk.
+**Analysis:** SPL queries monitor for specific patterns (e.g., error_code > 400 or unauthorized_access).
+**Visualization:** Data is mapped onto a real-time dashboard for immediate oversight.
+**Action:** When a threshold is met, a Python script executes to notify the administrator or log the event for further audit.

+---

+## 📈 Sample SPL Query (The "SQL" Connection)
+I applied my SQL background to write efficient Search Processing Language:

+**Splunk SPL**

+index=main sourcetype="access_combined" status=404
+| stats count by clientip
+| where count > 10
+| sort - count
+(This query identifies potential brute-force or scanning activity by counting frequent 404 errors per IP.)

+---

+## 🎯 Learning Outcomes
+Mastered the ingestion of unstructured data into a structured monitoring environment.
+Bridge the gap between SQL data management and Real-time log analysis.
+Developed backend Python logic to handle external API triggers from Splunk alerts.

+---

+## 👨‍💻 Connect with Me
+**LinkedIn:** [www.linkedin.com/in/raju-gandla-7ab41824a]

+**Email:** [21d41a6226@gmail.com]